 Secondly, we have the formulation 'moving clock goes slower'.
-It is true that an observer on a reference frame ( $K^{SC}$ ), observing a specific clock passing by, will see this clock going slower when it is compared to his own clocks.
+It is true that an observer on a reference frame ( $K^{MC}$ ), observing a specific clock (on $K^{SC}$ ) passing by, will see this clock going slower when it is compared to his own clocks.
 So in a certain sense this confirms the standard phrase 'moving clock goes slower'.
 However, we could equally well take the perspective of the single clock, considering this to be at rest, implying that the clocks on $K^{MC}$ are moving.
 The point is definitely not that clock(s) on $K^{SC}$ are moving and clocks on $K^{MC}$ are not.
-Rather, we could look at the symmetry of the situation: We are starting out with two clocks at origin, $x^{SC} = x^{MC} = 0$ , moving relative to each other.
-And the decision to either compare the clock at $x^{SC} = 0$ or the clock at $x^{MC} = 0$ with clocks on the other system, (a decision that can be interchanged at random!), will decide which of the two clocks comes out as the fast one!
+Rather, we could look at the symmetry of the situation: We are starting out with two clocks at origin, moving relative to each other.
+Then the decision on which of the two clocks we should compare with a clock on the other system, (a decision that can be interchanged at random!), will decide which of the two clocks comes out as the fast one!

 So, first of all, none of the clocks are more moving than the other.
-Further, it is the observational principle that decides which of the two clocks initially at the origin, which we see to move slower.
+Further, it is the observational principle that decides which of the two clocks initially at the origin, which we observe to move slower.
 Therefore I find the talk about the 'moving clock' rather misleading.